ohpyupi/study.security-plus/security-basics.md

 * Penetration Testers
 * Scriptivist
   * Use hacking to promote a political or ideological agenda

+### Types of Testing
+* White-box Testing
+* Black-box Testing
+* Gray-box Testing
+* A credentialed Scan
+  * Provides a set of credentials for various systems

 ### Security Principles
 * Least Principle